 Sometimes it’s fun just to let my imagination go, so in between my non-fiction writing I enjoy inventing comic short stories and flash fiction.

-I particularly enjoy putting a comic twist on well-known folk tales and fairy tale characters.
+I particularly enjoy putting a comic twist on well-known folk stories and fairy tale characters.
 Their familiarity gives plenty of scope for playing with traditional narratives and the reader’s expectations.

 These stories have no purpose other than to make the reader smile (though giggling is better).